elsaho/1800_202230_21/README.md

 * [Contents](#content)

 ## General Info

-This browser based web application to ...
-**Help people get to school**
+**We are making a web application to help people get to school!**

+* Haurence breaks things
 * Hi my name is Mai!
-* Haurence needs to stop breaking things.
+She makes things usable!
 * Hi, my name is Elsa!
+She makes the project actually possible!

 ## Technologies
 Technologies used for this project:
-* HTML, CSS
-* JavaScript
-* Bootstrap
-* ...
+* Java in Eclipse IDE

 ## Content
 Content of the project folder: